dani-boo/tech-test-vodafone/README.md

 - Define the application state
 - Learn Enzyme & Jest to TDD

+**Weekend Progress:**

+Did the layout and styling according to HTML and CSS best standards (learnt quite a lot in the process).
+Started reading up on React.

 Encountered _this_ little Windows vs Mac issue during my first git commit:
 `fatal: CRLF would be replaced by LF in src/phones.json`